 To request a hard copy of the article, please e-mail the author at email@example.com.

-To purchase a 30-minute consultation about your case, please complete payment using the order form below.
+To purchase a 30-minute phone call consultation about your case, please complete payment using the order form below.
 No consultation will be conducted, and no attorney-client relationship shall be established, unless and until payment has been received in full.
 All purchases are final.
 However, I reserve the right to decline any requested representation for any reason and to refund purchases in full.
 Once your purchase has been received, I will contact you within 24 hours to schedule your consultation.